AInora

 When Voice AI Becomes High-Risk

-A voice agent becomes high-risk when it makes or materially influences decisions in Annex III areas: credit and insurance assessment, employment decisions, essential services access, healthcare diagnosis or triage, or law enforcement.
-If your AI voice agent does more than answering calls and booking appointments - for example, if it makes eligibility determinations or triages medical urgency - it may be classified as high-risk with significantly more demanding compliance requirements.
+A voice agent becomes high-risk when it makes or materially influences decisions in specific Annex III areas: creditworthiness or credit-score evaluation under point 5(b), life and health insurance risk assessment, employment decisions, emergency call triage, biometric identification, or law enforcement.
+Annex III point 5(a) covers public authorities deciding eligibility for public assistance benefits and does not apply to private-sector service interactions.
+If your AI voice agent does more than answering calls and booking appointments - for example, if it evaluates creditworthiness or triages medical urgency - it may be classified as high-risk with significantly more demanding compliance requirements.

 Transparency Requirements for Voice AI